The Beginning of the War for Britain

 These first three weeks of the war were a critical period, in which the German plans to end the war at a stroke were stopped.
 While the BEF was successful in holding the Germans at bay, much of the Army was destroyed in the fighting.
 Between 5th August and 30th November 1914, the BEF suffered 86,237 casualties.
 These represented a large core of the Professional British Army.
 To replace these numbers and commanders, Britain had to quickly recruit and train New Armies.

 Thereafter, the ‘Western Front’ developed into a line of opposing trenches, stretching 460 miles, from the North Sea to Switzerland.
-There were 25,000 miles of trenches, enough to wrap around the entire planet – THE FIRST BATTLE OF YPRES, OCTOBER-NOVEMBER 1914front line trenches, reserve and support trenches, connected by communication trenches.
+There were 25,000 miles of trenches, enough to wrap around the entire planet – front line trenches, reserve and support trenches, connected by communication trenches.
 This ‘front line’ barely moved for more than two years.
 Both sides were evenly matched and although they produced deadly new weapons, like tanks, aircraft, and gas attacks, to break the deadlock, these were soon countered, to create a tactical stalemate The civilian population from France and Flanders was evacuated and the occupying forces settled into the long, grinding routine of trench warfare.
 The Germans were quick to seize the high ground and dug their trenches in deep, taking advantage of the better soil conditions.
 This gave them a great defensive advantage over the attacking allies.

 In the first two weeks of October 1914, the BEF was moved from the central sector of the front to Ypres and Flanders.
 This move shortened its lines of communications which ran through Dunkirk, Calais and Boulonge.
 Britain was able to protect these ports which were vital to its own supplies and reinforcements, and to the Royal Navy’s command of the Channel.
 The Battle of Neuve Chappell between the 10-13th March 1915, was an indication of things to come.
 Britain’s Royal Flying Corps was used for the first time to take observation photos of the German defences.
 This innovation allowed the BEF artillery to accurate target the Germans and blow a six mile hole in the German front line.
 However, British telephone cables had been broken by the German shell fire and poor communications with the artillery meant that the BEF infantry could not advance until the barrage stopped.
 This delay alowed the Germans to regroup.
 When the BEF 1st Army, eventually attacked, the Germans were ready for them.
 Some 200 German troops from the Jager 11 Battalion, armed with two Maxim machine guns, firing 600 bullets a minute, held 9,000 British and Indian Troops, at bay for 90 minutes.
 They could not be moved, as the British artillery was running low on shells.
 A counterattack by the 16,000 Germans was similarly mowed down by machine guns, but pushed the British back to almost where they began.
 The battle killed 21,000 men, some of the BEF’s best troops (Ten Victoria Crosses were awarded), but achieved tactically nothing It did however expose the futility and costly stalemate of trench warfare,- massive artillery bombardments, followed by calamitous infantry assaults and costly counter attacks, with little gain.
 A pattern to be repeated across the entire front line, for next three years.